 I'm very open minded and enjoy discussing ideas and collaborating to create the perfect parts for the song!

 Labels I've recorded for: EMI, Island, Universal, Sony/Syco, Atlantic Records, Asylum, Good Years, Atlas Artists

-Listen to my band "Gotts Street Park" on all platforms to hear recent examples of my work
+Search my band "Gotts Street Park" on all platforms to hear recent examples of my work.

 3 Reviews - 1 Repeat ClientEndorse Vintage Classic Guitar

 Absolutely amazing work.
 Top notch player - and great tone and feel.
 Joe took constructive ideas very openly and delivered exactly what I needed.
 He's the real deal.
 HIGHLY recommended.

 Fantastic work!
 Great tone, and a VERY tasteful and musical approach.
 I offered a few suggestions and ideas, and Joe delivered exactly what I needed.
 Solid communication and solid playing.
 Would love to work with him again...

 Love the guitar riffs they sent me, super high quality stuff.

 Interview with Vintage Classic Guitar